 These insights also allow you to observe how marketing campaigns are performing and reveal possible bottlenecks.
 Knowing what marketing metrics to track and fully understanding that data can feel like a daunting task.
-Not to mention, once you do figure out which marketing metrics to track, you have to then extract insights and KPIs to make it actionable.
+Not to mention, once you do figure out which metrics to track, you have to then extract insights to make it actionable.

 Marketing Dashboard in Indicative